voyagermesh/voyager/docs/user-guide/README.md

-      --address string                        Address to listen on for web interface and telemetry. (default ":56790") --analytics                             Send analytical event to Google Analytics (default true) -c, --cloud-provider string                 Name of cloud provider --haproxy-image string                  haproxy image name to be run (default "appscode/haproxy:1.7.6-3.0.0") --haproxy.server-metric-fields string   Comma-separated list of exported server metrics.
+      --address string                        Address to listen on for web interface and telemetry. (default ":56790") --analytics                             Send analytical event to Google Analytics (default true) -c, --cloud-provider string                 Name of cloud provider --cloud-config string                   The path to the cloud provider configuration file.
+Empty string for no configuration file.
+      --haproxy-image string                  haproxy image name to be run (default "appscode/haproxy:1.7.6-3.0.0") --haproxy.server-metric-fields string   Comma-separated list of exported server metrics.
 See http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#9.1 (default "2,3,4,5,6,7,8,9,13,14,15,16,17,18,21,24,33,35,38,39,40,41,42,43,44")
       --haproxy.timeout duration              Timeout for trying to get stats from HAProxy. (default 5s)